A comparison between geostatistical and machine learning models for spatio-temporal prediction of PM2.5 data: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Yawen Guan for helpful discussions and we also appreciate the effort of the Editor, Associate Editor and Referees to improve quality of the manuscript.
+The authors would like to thank Tamer Oraby, Yawen Guan for helpful discussions.
+We also appreciate the effort of the Editor, Associate Editor and Referees to improve quality of the manuscript.